For a map indicating accessibility routes and entrances to buildings, please view Brown's accessibility map.

-All requests are due by Friday, May 9, 2014.
-After May 9, Drop Off Passes can be obtained at the Commencement Welcome Desk in the Stephen Robert '62 Campus Center from on Commencement & Reunion Weekend (May 23-25, 2014).
+To obtain a Drop Off Pass, you can print one here or you can also pick up a pass from the Welcome Desk in the Stephen Robert '62 Campus Center on Commencement & Reunion Weekend (May 23-25, 2014).

 (on campus rides for those with mobility concerns)

-The Accessibility Services (SEAS) shuttle provides on-request rides for people with disabilities or medical conditions to locations throughout the campus during Commencement/Reunion Weekend.
-The service is wheelchair accessible.
+The Student and Employee Accessibility Services (SEAS) provides a shuttle for people with disabilities or medical conditions to locations throughout the campus during Commencement/Reunion Weekend.
+The shuttle is wheelchair accessible.
 Please indicate if wheelchair access is needed when you call.

 Rides should be scheduled in advance if possible.
 Due to heavy ridership, Sunday rides must be planned in advance.
 To reach the SEAS shuttle dispatcher call (401) 225-9572.
 The SEAS Shuttle operates during the following time frames: Friday: 11 am–3 am; Saturday: 7 am–1 am; Sunday: 6 am–6 pm.
 For more information, please visit the Student and Employee Accessibility Service website.

 To arrange for a wheelchair or other medical needs, see our list of local wheelchair rentals.
 A number of vendors will deliver and pick up right from the campus.
 Brown University does not provide wheelchairs.